-Easy Crafts for Toddlers:
+Easy Crafts for Toddlers

-Markers and a coloring book.
+1. Markers and a coloring book

 Related Post: How to teach preschool at home, a practical guide

-When contained to one area, this is a fav!
-I like it because they will play the longest with this.
+When contained to the kitchen table, this is golden!
+My kids play the longest with this when I give them candles or something to stick in their creations.
 I forget that a little kid can put a lump of play dough on a plate and call it…well…anything!
-If you don’t want to buy those then a cookie cutter does well.
+If you don’t want to buy any tools then a cookie cutter does well.